 Located on Moncreiffe Island, just a short walk from Perth city centre, sits a truly unique golf club.
 Nestled on the banks of the River Tay, the course is believed to be one of only two inland island Golf Courses in the world.
-The idyllic setting has been enjoyed by golfers since the club was founded in 1858 and continues to welcome members and visitors alike.
+Whilst the club was founded in 1858, the idyllic setting of the island has been enjoyed by golfers since the club moved there from the North Inch in 1897, and continues to welcome members and visitors alike.

 Affectionately referred to as ‘King Jimmy’ or simply “The Island”, of course, we’re very proud of the exceptional presentation and striking setting of the 18 hole course.
 But that’s not all -there’s the clubhouse serving delicious local produce all year round, our on-site shop and bursting social calendar all adding up to a fun and exciting atmosphere that leaves a lasting impression.

 Whether you’re a seasoned pro or looking to relax at the ‘19th hole’ you can be sure of a warm reception at King James VI Golf Club - we look forward to welcoming you.

 As you may have guessed, the club takes its name from the former King of Scotland, King James VI.
 This originates from the idea that, in his youth, the King learned to play golf in the Fair City of Perth.